 Note The Web Publishing Engine generates XML data that is well-formed and compliant with the XML 1.0 specification.
-For details about the requirements for well-formed XML, see the XML specification, which is available at http://www.w3.org.
+For details about the requirements for well-formed XML, see the XML specification at www.w3.orq.

 Differences between the Web Publishing Engine and FileMaker Pro XML Import/Export